stanimirovn/docs-redis/index.html.md

 ## Upgrading to the Latest Version

-Consider the following compatibility information before upgrading Redis for Pivotal Cloud Foundry&reg;.
+Consider the following compatibility information before upgrading Redis for PCF&reg;.

 For more information, refer to the full [Product Version Matrix](../compatibility-matrix.pdf).